ANUcybernetics/perceptron-apparatus/README.md

 ## TODO

+- rename `r_outer` to just `radius` for all rings, because it's not actually a hard "clip" radius; more of a guide
 - migrate to a Module-based design
 - add shared tick lines to radial slider rings
 - update all sliders based on notebook design
 - when rendering an apparatus, make sure the sum of the radial diameters of all rings don't exceed the overall radius
 - in the SVG, add classes for the different fabrication layers and cut types (top board, bottom board, v-cut, etc.)
 - design a prototype "board fragment"